mahsapartovi/simple-assignments/README.md

-# simple-assignments
+# Assignments

-there are some simple assignments in different programming languages :)
+There are some simple assignments in C and C++ languages :)